2021 Montana Grizzlies football team

 The 2021 Montana Grizzlies football team represented the University of Montana as a member of the Big Sky Conference during the 2021 NCAA Division I FCS football season.
-The Grizzlies were led by 11th-year head coach Bobby Hauck and played their home games at Washington–Grizzly Stadium in Missoula, Montana.
+The Grizzlies were led by head coach Bobby Hauck, in the fourth season of his current stint and the eleventh overall, as he was head coach from 2003 to 2009.
+The team played their home games at Washington–Grizzly Stadium in Missoula, Montana.

 Preseason

 Polls

 On July 26, 2021, during the virtual Big Sky Kickoff, the Grizzlies were predicted to finish second in the Big Sky by both the coaches and media.

 Preseason All–Big Sky team

 The Grizzlies had five players selected to the preseason all-Big Sky team.